Guidance for landlords of private housing

 - ensure repairs are undertaken promptly and by suitably qualified contractors

-- undertake evictions legally, providing relevant documents to the tenant and an appropriate notice period.
-There is guidance for private tenants on eviction rules your landlord must follow on GOV.UK
+- undertake evictions legally, providing relevant documents to the tenant and an appropriate notice period – read the GOV.UK guidance on eviction rules landlords must follow

 We encourage landlords to join an accreditation scheme such as the West of England accreditation scheme for landlords and agents.